telekom/oscake-documentation/docs/curations.md

 * `[pid]_curated.zip`: archive containing curated license files (`pid` = project identifier in oscc-file)

 ## Structure of Curation Files
 Generally, every curation file consists of one or more packages, identified by the project-`id`.
 The `id` meets the requirements of the class `Identifier` in ORT and consists of: type (=package manager), name space, name and version of the package.
 This `id` is used as a selector for applying the curation to a specific package contained in the original \*.oscc file.
 If the version is empty, the curation will be applied to every package disregarding the version number.
-Additionally, the version number can be defeined by means of an an IVY-expression - definig a certain range of version numbers ([some IVY-examples](http://ant.apache.org/ivy/history/2.4.0/settings/version-matchers.html.
+Additionally, the version number can be defined by means of an an IVY-expression - definig a certain range of version numbers ([some IVY-examples](http://ant.apache.org/ivy/history/2.4.0/settings/version-matchers.html).
 If  more than one curation for a specific package will be found, no curation for this package will be applied.

 ```
 - id: "Maven:joda-time:joda-time:2.10.8"